Ayush1974/ITworkshop/README.md

 # ITworkshop
-these are the things I learned in IT workshop NIT Patna
+These are the things I learned in IT workshop NIT Patna They are made in the year 2022.